-Canon 1D X Mark II versus Canon M5
+Canon 1D X Mark II vs M5

 The Canon EOS-1D X Mark II and the Canon EOS M5 are two digital cameras that were revealed to the public, respectively, in February 2016 and September 2016.
 The 1DX Mark II is a DSLR, while the M5 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (1DX Mark II) and an APS-C (M5) sensor.
-The 1DX Mark II has a resolution of 20 megapixel, whereas the M5 provides 24 MP.
+The 1DX Mark II has a resolution of 20 megapixels, whereas the M5 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M5 is considerably smaller (61 percent) than the Canon 1D X Mark II.
 Moreover, the M5 is substantially lighter (72 percent) than the 1DX Mark II.
 It is worth mentioning in this context that the 1DX Mark II is splash and dust resistant, while the M5 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 Concerning battery life, the 1DX Mark II gets 1210 shots out of its LP-E19 battery, while the M5 can take 295 images on a single charge of its LP-E17 power pack.
 As can be seen in the images above, the 1DX Mark II has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.